Q. What is CBD (Cannabidiol)?

 Q. Have there been any studies on the topical use of CBD products?

-Yes, this study, one of several, involves the potential of transdermal application of CBD to be used as an anti-inflammatory treatment.
+Yes, this article, one of several, involves the potential of transdermal application of CBD to be used as an anti-inflammatory treatment.
 Additionally, during development of our product, we gathered (and continue to collect) feedback and input from unpaid participants.
 The data collected has led us to believe that most people are satisfied with the results.

 Q. Do you have a satisfaction or your money back guarantee?